 As a mouth-breathing child I would look into the mirror and often wonder why my teeth were crooked.
 The growth line of my teeth did not appear to naturally follow the arch of my gums and the shape of my jaw.
 They looked overcrowded.
 They seemed to jostle for space with one or two teeth growing out to one side or to the other.
 It was as though they were constantly looking for greener pastures.

 My posture was not good.
 My shoulders were stooped and in line with my lowered head and dropping neck.
 In time I would develop neck and lower back problems associated with my posture.

-Furthermore a reduction of CO2 in the blood causes a deficiency of oxygen to our cells as our blood haemoglobin will not eficiently release oxygen if our CO2 level is low (see the Bohr effect – named after the Danish Physicist, Dr Christian Bohr).
+Furthermore, a reduction of CO2 in the blood causes a deficiency of oxygen to our cells as our blood haemoglobin will not efficiently release oxygen if our CO2 level is low (see the Bohr effect – named after the Danish Physicist, Dr Christian Bohr).